What Is Malware & Why Is It So Dangerous? Full 2024 Guide

 How Does Malware Get Onto Your Device?

-Malware can get on your device in a variety of ways, but it usually involves visiting fake websites and downloading infected files.
-For example, malware is often buried in email attachments and bundled with applications downloaded from questionable sources.
+Malware can get on your device in a variety of ways, but it usually involves visiting malicious websites and downloading infected files.
+Malware can also be buried in email attachments and bundled with applications downloaded from questionable sources.
 Even just visiting an infected website can put your device at risk.
 So it’s very important that you only open links and attachments from trusted individuals and that you only visit and download files from legitimate websites.

 Of course, it’s not always that simple to avoid malware.
 Malicious websites often masquerade as legitimate ones, and a compromised device may be programmed to send fake links and infected files to the user’s friends and family.
 Even the most careful users can be affected by malware.
 For example, drive-by downloads are a method by which malicious code can be downloaded onto your computer or mobile device even if you haven’t opened a malicious application or attachment.